rakeshkumar125/Geo_filter/README.md

 + download the zip
 + create the folder (geo_data) on localhost.
++ Run the GeoDistDiff.sql it contain the function which calculate the distance between the coordinate.
 + create the database on menu & upload the mysql database dump.
 + service index.php configure the database configuration.